MatMasIt/notesArchive/latest/Inglese/2022/giugno/lunedì_6/13_13_00/appunti.md

 line 11-16: as it it were evening and girl in beautiful dresses would pick up the flowers, shining in the dark line 14

-hatred: relationship between the daug
+hatred: relationship between the daughter and history teacher explosion surmount the hatred, give her peace

+experience running like a wave she keeps calm

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUzMzMzMzU0NCw4MDM2NDQxMDQsLTIwMD
-A2MzAyMTVdfQ==
+eyJoaXN0b3J5IjpbNzkzMzIyOTE2LDgwMzY0NDEwNCwtMjAwMD
+YzMDIxNV19
 -->